-How to Know if You’re Offering Too Many Products
+How to Tell if your Craft Business Has Too Many Products

 If you’ve been reading my articles for a while, have taken one of my free email courses or have read any of my ebooks, you know I encourage handmade businesses to limit how many products they make and sell.